ISSArt-LLC/ISSArt-LLC.github.io/posts/2016-10-14-augmented-reality-staying-ahead-industry.md

 By the year 2020, augmented reality could become reality for many businesses.
 It will become an important workplace tool, [according to Gartner](https://www.gartner.com/newsroom/id/2649315).
 It will come fast, only being slowed down by the current lack of standards which could affect connectivity and access to data that makes AR work.

 Regardless of whether or not your business decides to integrate AR, you will be affected.
-So, you’ll need to plan for it.
+So, you'll need to plan for it.
 For example, retailers will be forced to compete on different levels.
 When a price tag can be looked at through some augmented reality lenses, instantly pull up reviews and prices around the web, retailers will need to find new ways to keep customers in their stores and buying their merchandise.

 Businesses that use augmented reality for their operations could experience huge benefits such as faster supply chains, lower downtimes, increased profits, and more.

 But like any big technology project, you should get started on a small scale until you can prove the value of the project.
 Start with a business problem and objective, then find the technology to solve that problem.

 We have experience working and developing augmented reality projects.
-If you’re interested in learning more about augmented reality and the potential applications for your business, then [contact us](https://www.issart.com/en/lp/java-development-team/) today.
+If you're interested in learning more about augmented reality and the potential applications for your business, then [contact us](https://www.issart.com/en/lp/java-development-team/) today.